SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 Running code like this can **block an entire webpage** due to the waiting time of **one function**, which is a serious user experience problem.

-There are, however, several ways to go around JavaScript's synchronous nature:
+There are several ways to go around JavaScript's synchronous nature:

-- `callback` - A callback is a function, which is **an argument to another function** and performs a certain operation inside of it
+- `callback` - A callback is a function, which is passed as **an argument to another function** and performs a certain operation inside of it

 ```js
 function calculateTax(income) {